in0vik/Shazam-Tool/README.md

 # 🎵 Shazam Tool

-> 🔍 A Python script that downloads audio from SoundCloud or YouTube, splits it into segments, and uses Shazam to identify songs within the mix.
+> 🔍 A modular Python tool that downloads audio from SoundCloud or YouTube, splits it into segments, and uses Shazam to identify songs within the mix.

 ## ✨ Features